-Description: This funding partnership between the National Science Foundation (NSF) and the National Endowment for the Humanities (NEH) supports projects to develop and advance knowledge concerning endangered human languages.
-Made urgent by the imminent death of roughly half of the approximately 7000 currently used languages, this effort aims to exploit advances in information technology to build computational infrastructure for endangered language research.
-The program supports projects that contribute to data management and archiving, and to the development of the next generation of researchers.
-Funding can support fieldwork and other activities relevant to the digital recording, documenting, and archiving of endangered languages, including the preparation of lexicons, grammars, text samples, and databases.
-Funding will be available in the form of one- to three-year senior research grants as well as fellowships from six to twelve months.
-Deadline is September 26, 2016.
-TT 7 1 1
+The Documenting Endangered Languages (DEL) program is a partnership between the National Endowment for the Humanities (NEH) and the National Science Foundation (NSF) to develop and advance knowledge concerning endangered human languages.
+Made urgent by the imminent death of an estimated half of the 6000-7000 currently used languages, this effort aims also to exploit advances in information technology.
+Awards support fieldwork and other activities relevant to recording, documenting, and archiving endangered languages, including the preparation of lexicons, grammars, text samples, and databases.
+DEL funding is available in the form of one- to three-year project grants as well as fellowships for six to twelve months.
+At least half the available funding will be awarded to projects involving fieldwork.
+Deadline is September 15, 2016.
+Website: